Stawley

 In total, we removed approximately 5 cubic metres (m³) of timber, most of which is now neatly stacked and ready for future use.
 The site may look a little untidy at first glance, but it has been left in a safe and manageable condition, and everything has been done with biodiversity and long-term woodland recovery in mind.

-Overall, it was a productive and safe visit.
-The winch only came out once, and we all left with limbs, and spirits, intact.
+Overall, it was a productive visit and the winch only came out once.
 We look forward to returning, sharing more images soon, and continuing the slow transformation of this conifer block back into a thriving broadleaf woodland ecosystem.

 • Survival Survey